Security challenges are additional security measures to verify a user's identity. There are two types of security

-Extra questions and challengesWhen does a user see a question or challenge?
+Extra security questions and login challengesWhen does a user see a security question or login challenge?

 A user is presented with the login challenge when a suspicious login is detected, such as the user not following the sign-in patterns that they've shown in the past.
 A user is presented with a verify-it's-you challenge if they have a risky session when attempting a sensitive action.

-Important: Google decides which challenge is appropriate to present to a user based on multiple security and usability factors.
+Important: Google decides which type of login challenge is appropriate to present to a user based on multiple security and usability factors.
 For example, the employee ID login challenge might not always be presented to a specific user, even if you turned it on.

 Yes.
 For details, see Set up a recovery phone number or email address.

 2-Step Verification (2SV) is a type of login challenge.
 When your users have it on, they won't get another login challenge.
 For the same reason, Admin Reports display each 2-Step Verification as a login challenge.

-Yes, all Google Workspace editions include extra security questions and challenges.
+Yes, all Google Workspace editions include extra security questions and login challenges.

 We determine whether a sign-in is suspicious when our risk-analysis system identifies an attempt that’s outside the normal pattern of user behavior.
 For example, a user might try to sign in from an unusual location or in a manner associated with abuse.

 Phone verificationIf my users don’t have a corporate phone, is there another way to verify their accounts?

-Yes, there are different challenges.
-Depending on the information that’s available for a user’s account, users are presented with a different challenge, such as entering their employee ID or recovery email address.
+Yes, there are different types of login challenges.
+Depending on the information that’s available for a user’s account, users are presented with a different type of login challenge, such as entering their employee ID or recovery email address.
 If a user doesn’t have access to their phone, they can use backup codes to sign in.
 For details, see Sign in using backup codes.

 The user can update the recovery information through the account settings.

-If the user doesn’t enter a recovery phone number, other challenges apply, such as entering their recovery email address or using their employee ID.
+If the user doesn’t enter a recovery phone number, other types of login challenges apply, such as entering their recovery email address or using their employee ID.

 Disabling a login challenge or verify-it's-you challengeIf the user can't verify their identity, can I disable the login or verify-it's-you challenge?